Skip to content

 Environment Variables

-Chef automatically replaces environment variables during build, similar to Vite:
+Chef automatically replaces environment variables during build:

 VariableProductionDevelopment